HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/multi_lingual/mls_install/wcm_switch_lang_portal_theme.md

 # How to Switch the languages in the Digital Experience theme

-To showcase multilingual support, use the language icon in the Digital Experience theme to select the language of your choice.
-The currently supported languages are English, French, and Spanish.

 ## Procedure

 1. Click on the translate icon in the navigation header section.